yashdarjimilestone/prefect-test/README.md

 ## What You're Doing in This Setup

+You are setting up Prefect Server on Kubernetes (self-hosted, not Prefect Cloud) and telling ### Troubleshooting

+### Common Issues

+1. **Connection Refused**:
+   - Ensure port forwarding is active
+   - Check that the Prefect server pod is running with `kubectl get pods -n prefect-test`

+2. **GitHub Authentication Issues**:
+   - Verify your GitHub token has the correct permissions
+   - Ensure the token environment variable is set correctly

+3. **Worker Not Connecting**:
+   - Check that the worker can reach the Prefect server
+   - Verify the work pool exists with `prefect work-pool ls`
+   - For Kubernetes worker: check pod status with `kubectl get pods -n prefect-test` and logs with `kubectl logs -n prefect-test deployment/prefect-worker`
+   - If you see "All connection attempts failed" in worker logs, ensure the Prefect server is listening on all interfaces:
+     ```yaml
+     # In prefect-server.yaml, ensure the args include "--host 0.0.0.0"
+     args: ["prefect", "server", "start", "--host", "0.0.0.0"]
-You are setting up Prefect Server on Kubernetes (self-hosted, not Prefect Cloud) and telling it to pull flow code from GitHub at runtime instead of packaging flows into Docker images or running them only from your local machine.
+     ```code from GitHub at runtime instead of packaging flows into Docker images or running them only from your local machine.

 Think of it like this: